vianhanif/react-starter/README.md

-My starter react app using 'create-react-app'
+## My starter react app using 'create-react-app'

-start app : 'npm start'
-build app : 'npm run build'
+still working on this, it will be my boilerplate react-app
+##added feature:
+- axios
+- mobx-react